 No experience is necessary!
 Mexico’s Sea of Cortez is a great location for learning how to sea kayak.
 The area is largely protected from surf and ocean swell although locally generated wind waves can occur.

 Regardless of age or experience, you will find that our Baja kayak tours are safe and fun.
-We will instruct you on proper sea kayaking technique and safety rules before leaving the beach.
-Our experienced guides are great instructors who will be with you the whole time.
+You will be instructed on proper sea kayaking technique and safety rules before leaving the beach.
+The experienced guides are great instructors who will be with you the whole time.

 The tandem kayaks we use are over 20 feet long and are very stable.
-Our “double” kayaks are fully loaded with gear during Baja kayak tours, and this ballast makes them even steadier than usual.
+The “double” kayaks are fully loaded with gear during Baja kayak tours, and this ballast makes them even steadier than usual.
 Tandem kayaks are much more steady than solo kayaks.
 Fewer than 1 out of 1000 participants tip over, and this usually do to “horsing” around.
-More details on our sea kayaks are shown at the bottom of this page.

 We recommend full length wetsuits throughout the kayaking season for people who want to really enjoy the snorkeling opportunities.Water temperatures are coolest in January and February, usually in the low 60’s, limiting naked swimmers to about 20 minutes in the water.
 These are good months for a 5mm wetsuit with a hood.
 By April the water has made it into the 70’s and serious snorkelers will be comfortable in 3mm wetsuits without a hood.
 The warmest water during the entire Baja kayak season occur in November.

-Our Mexico kayaking tours to the Loreto Islands Park use roaming campsites and therefore have a minimum age limit of 12 and a minimum weight of 100 pounds (for physically fit children).
-This age/weight limit is imposed because smaller children under 100 pounds, and/or those who lack strength or fitness, will not be able to move their a tandem kayak quickly enough for safe group travel.
+Our Mexico kayaking tours to the Loreto Islands Park use roaming campsites and therefore have a minimum age limit of 14 and a minimum weight of 100 pounds (for physically fit children).
+This age/weight limit is imposed because smaller children under 100 pounds, and/or those who lack strength or fitness, will not be able to contribute much to paddling their tandem kayak and it may hinder safe group travel.
 Sometimes there are exceptions made on the Loreto kayak tours for younger/smaller children who are advanced in strength or maturity, such as kids who compete in swimming or gymnastics.

 Speed – When it comes to kayaks, length equals speed.
 The long waterline of a tandem makes it much speedier than a solo kayak.
 Speed is important when we are faced with crossing an open body of water when the wind is increasing.